catsby/mmcgrana.github.com/_posts/2010-07-23-develop-deploy-clojure-web-applications.markdown

 You can verify that they all pass by running `lein test`.

 Now that we have some tests we're ready to start thinking about deploying this app to production.
 We'll want the app to behave slightly differently in production and development, so we'll need a way to differentiate between the two environments.
-I'll use the environment variable `APP_ENV` to define a `production?` var in the `adder.core` namespace:
+I'll use the environment variable `APP_ENV` to define `production?` and `development?` vars in the `adder.core` namespace:

 {% highlight clj %}
 (def production?
   (= "production" (get (System/getenv) "APP_ENV")))

+(def development?
+  (not production?))
 {% endhighlight %}

 Use this var to update the middleware stack to look like: